Economics of the arts and literature: Market structure

 The important cultural industries tend to have an oligopolistic market structure.
 The market is dominated by a few major companies, with the rest of the market consisting of many small companies.
 The latter may act as a filter or as "gatekeepers" for the artistic supply.
 A small company with a successful artist or good quality roster can be bought by one of the major companies.
 Big conglomerates, pooling TV and film production, have existed for decades.
 The 1990s have seen some mergers extending beyond the industry as such, and mergers of hardware producers with content providers.
 Anticipated gains from synergy and market power have not been realised, and from the early 2000s there has been a trend towards organisation along sector lines.

 Economics of cultural heritage

 Cultural heritage is reflected in goods and real estate.
 Management and regulation of museums has come under study in this area.

+UNESCO World Heritage Sites

+The World Heritage Convention (Convention Concerning the Protection of the World Cultural and Natural Heritage) is an agreement adopted during the 1972 General Conference of UNESCO.
+State Parties who have adhered to the convention nominate heritage sites as World Heritage Sites, and receive financial support from the World Heritage Fund for the conservation and protection of their sites, preparatory assistance for the nomination of sites, training activities, technical cooperation, emergency assistance, or promotional and educational activities.
+Funding is prioritised for State Parties that have sites on the World Heritage List and List of World Heritage in Danger.

+The World Heritage Fund (The Fund for the Protection of the World Cultural and Natural Heritage of Outstanding Universal Value) was established in 1977 under Article 15 of the World Heritage Convention.
+Contributions to the fund are made by the State Parties who have agreed to the Convention, either assessed compulsory or voluntary contributions.